Actin: Assembly dynamics

 Microfilament formation showing the polymerization mechanism for converting G-actin to F-actin; note the hydrolysis of the ATP.

 Actin filaments are often rapidly assembled and disassembled, allowing them to generate force and support cell movement.
 Assembly classically occurs in three steps.
 First, the "nucleation phase", in which two to three G-actin molecules slowly join to form a small oligomer that will nucleate further growth.
 Second, the "elongation phase", when the actin filament rapidly grows by the addition of many actin molecules to both ends.
 As the filament grows, actin molecules are added to the (+) end of the filament around 10 times faster than to the (−) end, and so filaments tend to primarily grow at the (+) end.
-Third, the "steady-state phase", where an equillibrium is reached as actin molecules join and leave the filament at the same rate, maintaining the filament's length.
+Third, the "steady-state phase", where an equilibrium is reached as actin molecules join and leave the filament at the same rate, maintaining the filament's length.
 While the filament's length remains constant in the steady-state phase, new molecules are constantly being added to the (+) end and falling off the (−) end, a phenomenon called "treadmilling" as a given actin molecule would appear to move along the strand.
 In isolation, whether a filament will grow or shrink, and how quickly, are determined by the concentration of G-actin around the filament; however, in cells, the dynamics of actin filaments are heavily influenced by various actin-binding proteins.

 Actin binding proteins

 The actin cytoskeleton in vivo is not exclusively composed of actin, other proteins are required for its formation, continuance, and function.
 These proteins are called actin-binding proteins and they are involved in actin's polymerization, depolymerization, stability, and organisation.
-The diversity of these proteins is such that actin is thought to be the protein that takes part in the greatest number of protein-protein interactions.
+The diversity of these proteins is such that actin is thought to be the protein that takes part in the greatest number of protein–protein interactions.